 - visit major wine & spirits retailers, introduce to the local wine scene (off- and on-trade visits)

-- organise comfortable stay in Moscow (airport meetings, hotels suggestions
+- organise your comfortable stay in Moscow (airport meetings, hotels suggestions)

 Once you have a contract it’s not time to relax.
 Your importer probably has a hundred other brands to take care of, some are big and demand a lot of attention.
 To guarantee your brand is taken care of and to produce Russia-specific insights, it’s normally a good suggestion to ask for a third-party participation.
 This is exactly what we do – make sure you come to the market with ideas and have a good and productive communication with your importer, not missing important things and aspect of business.